oracle-quickstart/oci-ansible-observability/README.md

 # How to run

-Clone this repository and run the playbooks
+Clone this repository and run the playbooks as shown below:

 ```
 $ cd <sample-directory>